 • On-Demand

-This is similar to the pay-as-you-go pricing plans of other cloud providers such as Amazon Web Services where you only pay for what you consume.
-At the end of the month, a bill is generated with the details of usage for that month.
+This is similar to the pay-as-you-go pricing plans of other cloud providers, such as Amazon Web Services, where you only pay for what you consume.
+At the end of the month, a bill with the usage details for that month is generated.
 There is a $25 minimum for every month, and for data storage, the rates are typically set to $40 per TB.

 • Pre-Purchased Capacity

-With this option, a customer can purchase a set amount or capacity of Snowflake resources in advance.
-The major advantage of going with this plan is that the packaged pre-purchase rates will be available at a lower price than the corresponding On Demand option.
+With this option, a customer can purchase Snowflake resources in advance in a set amount or capacity.
+The significant advantage of this plan is that the packaged pre-purchase rates will be available at a lower price than the corresponding On-Demand option.

 Optimizing Snowflake Pricing

-As pointed out in the sections before, there are many things to be dealt with in terms of understanding the usage of different Snowflake resources and how that translates into costs.
+As pointed out in the previous sections, many things must be dealt with in terms of understanding the usage of different Snowflake resources and how that translates into costs.

 Here are a few things to be kept in mind that will help optimize these incurred costs: